te9no/zmk-battery-center/README.md

 # zmk-battery-center

-A system tray app to monitor battery status of zmk-based keyboards.
+A system tray app to monitor battery level of zmk-based keyboards.

-## Features
+## ✨Features
-- Show battery status of both central and peripheral for split keyboards
+- Show battery level of
+  - both central and peripheral for split keyboards
-- Show battery status of multiple keyboards
+  - multiple keyboards
-- Support both Mac and Windows
+- Cross-platform(macOS, Windows)
+  - Perhaps also compatible with Linux, but not tested

 ## Usage

 1. Download the latest release from [Releases](https://github.com/kot149/zmk-battery-center/releases).
-2. Install or execute the app
+2. Install/execute the app
 3. Click the icon in system tray
 4. Click `Add Device` button and select your keyboard
+   - Grant the Bluetooth permission if you are on macOS

 ## Trouble Shooting